-A. Preventive Maintenance - Gage.
 Check the gage assembly for signs of leakage.
 Even minor seepage, if allowed to continue, may result in cutting of seating surfaces necessitating remachining of the piece.
-If leakage is detected, the gasket loading should be checked as follows: With torque wrench set to 40 ft-lb, go over nuts following sequence shown in Figure 2.
+If leakage is detected, the gasket loading should be checked as follows:

+With torque wrench set at 80 FT-LB, go over nuts following sequence shown in Figure 2.
 The pressure in the gage should be relieved before any retightening is attempted.
 If leakage continues after retightening, the section should be disassembled and the parts examined to determine a reason other than washer loading for the continued leakage.
 Carefully examine the seating surface for steam cuts.
 Examine the impression in the gasket to determine that the glass was properly centered and evenly loaded.
-After correcting the difficulty, reassemble the section using new gasket, new cushion, new mica, and when necessary, new glass.
-The water level gage should be isolated from the vesseland repaired whenever: (1) The mica becomes too fouled for observing level, (2) The glass becomes cloudy indicating mica failure and glass deterioration, or (3) Leakage around the glass inserts is observed which cannot be corrected by checking gasket loading as described above.
+After correcting the difficulty reassemble the section using new gasket, new cushion, new mica, and new glass.

+The water level gage should be isolated from the vessel and repaired whenever:

+- 1) The mica becomes too fouled for observing level, - 2) The glass becomes cloudy indicating mica failure and glass deterioration Or - 3) Leakage around the glass inserts is observed which cannot be corrected by checking gasket loading as described above.